Rajma masala | vegan kidney bean curry step-by-step recipe with video and photos.

 What is rajma masala

-Rajma masala is a delicious and flavourful curry made with red kidney beans which is cooked in a luscious onion-tomato base.
+Rajma masala is a delicious and flavourful curry made with red kidney beans which are cooked in a luscious onion-tomato base.
 This popular Punjabi dish tastes best with rice but can be enjoyed with roti too.
 Rajma-chawal (rajma curry served with steamed white rice) is a classic combination that is loved by all.

 Typically, raw kidney beans are soaked overnight, boiled in a pressure cooker, and simmered in an onion-tomato and spices gravy.
 However, they also taste good if you use canned kidney beans.
 I use both fresh tomatoes and tomato puree (or passata) here.
 Fresh tomatoes give it a great taste and tomato puree adds thickness and a nice deep colour to the curry.

-Kidney beans are a very good plant-based protein source.
+Rajma or kidney beans are a very good plant-based protein source.
 It is rich in complex carbohydrates and vitamins.
 They are also rich in fiber and also are a natural diuretic.

 Raw/dried versus canned kidney beans